Hyponatraemia is a common medical problem defined as a low plasma sodium (Na+) concentration less than 135 mmol/L.

 The three most common categories of hypovolaemic hyponatraemia are gastrointestinal losses, skin losses and renal losses.

 Euvolaemia refers to a normal extracellular fluid status.
 The main cause of euvolaemic hyponatraemia is SIADH.
-This is considered a diagnosis of exclusion and discussed further below.

 The causes of euvolaemic hyponatraemia include: